appacademy/Module-2-Resources/README.md

 These commands will clone the resource repo and only grab the branch relevant to your cohort, while making it the default branch of your local repo.
 This branch with be preserved as your cohort left it to utilize at your convenience in the future.

-Cloning this branch, as demonstrated, will enable GitHub to track your contributions should you change the remote to your own repositority (see the [git flow guide][connecting] how to do this).
+Cloning this branch, as demonstrated, will enable GitHub to track your contributions should you change the remote to your own repository (see the [git flow guide][connecting] how to do this).

 If you intend to make a second clone, you should rename the previous cloned repo or git will give you an error.
 Alternatively, you can utilize an optional command with `git clone` which will be the name of your newly cloned repo.
 See example below.